holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/lesson_plan.md

 ### Actual Lesson

 - Review
-    - Weka
-    - Decision trees
-    - Over-fitting
+    - Types of learning for humans
-    - Models of learning
+    - Types of learning for machines
 - PRIMM
     - What it is
     - Why it's effective
     - Biggest hurdle at "make"
 - Examples of PRIMM
     - http://code-it.co.uk/gold/
-    - Recursion worksheet in MS
+    - Function worksheet from HS
+- Experiencing PRIMM
     - Who knows what recursion is?
+    - Explain
+    - Explain via PRIMM
+        - Simple counting example
 - How does PRIMM match your experience?
     - In past classes?
     - In the way you learn to code?
     - In your interactions with ChatBots?
     - In debugging?
+    - In comparison with the "science of learning" document
 - Thoughts on PRIMM (soap box)
     - Assumption that some people are just good at software... not true!
     - Way to be good is to approach problems with a structured approach
-    - Enact PRIMM whenever
+    - Enact PRIMM whenever encountering a problem that you think is intractable
-- Experiencing PRIMM
-    - Who knows what recursion is?
-    - Explain
-    - Explain via PRIMM
-        - Simple counting example
+        - Useful way to slowly chip away at a problem w/o feeling swamped
 - Worksheet on recursion
     - Walk through worksheet
     - Quickly walk through source code
     - How to kill the turtle screen
         - Kill the terminal via the trash can
     - Go!
+- Reflection
+    - What's good?
+    - What's bad?
+    - What matches best practice?

 #### Homework